- Pelvic Floor

 Please be aware that stages 2,3 and 4 are rare.
 If you are trying to self-diagnose, you are 99% in “muscle pain” stage.

-We offer TMJ physiotherapy services to communities of Coquitlam, Port Moody, New Westminster and Burnaby.
-TMJ Physiotherapy and massage therapy are offered at both of our locations.
+We offer TMJ physiotherapy services to communities of Coquitlam, Port Moody, New Westminster, Maple Ridge, and Burnaby.
+TMJ Physiotherapy and massage therapy are offered at all of our locations.

 We offer extensive experience in manual therapy and active care for complex sport & injury rehabilitation, prenatal & post-partum care, medical conditions, chronic pain, and general wellness concerns.
 Our therapists are experts in helping you achieve long-lasting pain relief and functional improvement.BOOK AN APPOINTMENT NOW Join Team